The Battle of Glendale

-George B. McClellan would not be sharing in his army's struggles this day.
-On the morning of June 30, the Young Napoleon boarded the Union gunboat Galena and spent the rest of the day completely cutoff from all communications with his beleaguered army.
-He left behind a leaderless force that occupied a patchwork defensive position stretching from White Oak Swamp to Malvern Hill on the James River.
-Without McClellan there to direct them, each corps and division commander posted his troops and fought the battle, in the words of one corps commander, "according to his own ideas."
+Incredibly, McClellan would not be there to lead his beloved army in the battle.
+On the morning of June 30, the Young Napoleon boarded the gunboat USS Galena and spent the rest of the day completely cutoff from all communications.
+He left behind a leaderless force that occupied a patchwork defensive position stretching from White Oak Swamp to Malvern Hill.
+While moving along congested and unfamiliar roads, each corps and division commander posted his troops and fought the upcoming battle, in the words of one corps commander, "according to his own ideas."

-In what was becoming a sadly recurring theme of the campaign, poor communication, confusion, and lackluster performances among the Confederate generals once again threatened to sap Lee's attack of all its energy.
-Two divisions of Union infantry and six batteries under the temporary command of William Franklin guarded the army's northern flank along White Oak Swamp, preventing a sluggish and cautious Stonewall Jackson from materially contributing to the day's action.
-At the same time, Benjamin Huger's Confederate division wasted hours cutting a new road through the thick woods and never participated in the battle.
+On the Rebel side, poor communication, confusion, and lackluster performances among most of his generals threatened to sap Lee's attack of all its energy.
+Two divisions of Union infantry and six batteries under Brig.
+Gen. William Franklin guarded the army's northern flank along White Oak Swamp, preventing the uncharacteristically sluggish and cautious Jackson from contributing to the day's action.
+At the same time, Huger's division wasted hours cutting a new road through the thick woods and never participated in the fighting.